zhil/Quartile/README.md

 - Custom Royalty Splits across users and creators for better revenue splits and incentivising through governance token RARI.
 - Customizable Attribute selection and Real-time Data Interpretation from normal texts in DMs to generate user focused NFT.
 - Public Access to Web3 Storage and NFT Storage faciality powered by IPFS to store precious moments on decentralized network.
+- Circle powered Payment Solutions from transferring assets across wallets to funding wallets with Business Accounts for on chain transactions.
 - Chainlink powered VRF Giveaway: using veriiable randomness to spinout a random userID who follows up with posts engagement instructions.
 - Home to new, emerging Artists who would like to publicize their Art work on social medias; Virtual Art Gallery to customers who intend to find eye catchy NFTs while spending their leisure time on social medias.